vinisantoro/vinisantoro/README.md

 ### I'm a cloud engineer at Oracle, passionate about consuming and collaborating with Oracle Cloud, VMware, programming and technology content!

-- 📍 I'm from São Paulo (Brasil)
+- 📍 From São Paulo (Brasil)
 - 💻 17+ Years Experience in IT Infrastructure
 - 👨‍💻 Oracle Cloud VMware Solution Enthusiast & Speaker
+- 🏃🏼 Runner
+- 🏎️ Kart Driver
-- 🎙Podcast addict
+- 🎙 Podcast addict

+---

 ### 🤝 Connect with me: